 Borei Angkor Resort & Spa

-Outstanding service and rooms (4-5 star).
-They’ll even pack you a breakfast for your early morning Angkor Was excursion.
+The Borei Hotel had outstanding service and rooms (4-5 star).
+They’ll even pack you a breakfast for your early morning Angkor Wat excursion.
 It’s Located 10 minutes ($2 by tuk tuk) from downtown/Pub Street.
 The rate includes a HUGE breakfast buffet (one of the best we’ve seen)! $65USD/night

 Aspara Centrepole Hotel

-Located within walking distance to Pub Street (the Main Street in Siem Reap), this hotel has spacious, clean rooms and great service. $34USD/night
+The Apsara Centrepole Hotel is located within walking distance to Pub Street (the Main Street in Siem Reap).
+This hotel has spacious, clean rooms and great service. $34USD/night

 How To Get Around Siem Reap: